when to compromise

 For everything you have missed, you have gained something else, and for everything you gain, you lose something else. ~ Ralph Waldo Emerson

-I've spent the last fifteen years in a marriage of give and take.
-Both my husband (an actor and writer) and I are highly ambitious and during each stage of our marriage and careers we've managed to create new goals and benchmarks.
+I've spent the last twenty years in a marriage of give and take.
+Both my husband and I are highly ambitious and during each stage of our marriage and careers we've managed to create new goals and benchmarks.
 And, it hasn't always been easy.
 After all, our goals don't necessarily coincide.
 My interest in finishing a doctorate right as we were planning a cross-country move, or his interest in checking out the west coast scene as I was taking advantage of new professional opportunities in New York didn't necessarily work out.
 The truth is, going through life two-by-two is great but decision-making for two can be a headache.

 Relationships aren't the only catalyst for compromise.
 At any point in your life, you may be faced with the following decisions:

 salary vs. experience